ahmrz/genetic-algorithm/README.md

 # Genetic Algorithm

 This repository contains an implementation of the Genetic Algorithm to solve the 0-1 knapsack problem using different programming languages.

-The genetic algorithm makes use of the following features:
+This implementation of the Genetic Algorithm makes use of the following features:

 * Roulette wheel selection
 * Single point crossover
 * Bit flip mutation

-The Genetic Algorithm is currently implemented in the following languages:
+And is currently implemented in the following languages:

 * C++
 * Go